ethereum-optimism/design-docs/ecopod/sendRawTransactionConditional/proposal.md

 # Proposed Solution

-1. Implement `eth_sendRawTransactionConditional` with support for the conditionals described in the [spec](https://notes.ethereum.org/@yoav/SkaX2lS9j), for which a draft implementation [exists](https://github.com/ethereum/go-ethereum/compare/master...tynes:go-ethereum:eip4337) but requires a refresh.
+1. Implement `eth_sendRawTransactionConditional` in op-geth with support for the conditionals described in the [spec](https://notes.ethereum.org/@yoav/SkaX2lS9j), for which a draft implementation [exists](https://github.com/ethereum/go-ethereum/compare/master...tynes:go-ethereum:eip4337) but requires a refresh.
 The conditional attached to the transaction is checked against the latest unsafe head the prior to mempool submisison and re-checked when included in the block being built.

     * There exists implementations for [Arbitrum](https://github.com/OffchainLabs/go-ethereum/blob/da4c975e354648c7be814ab9667b42f1c19cdc0f/arbitrum/conditionaltx.go#L25) and [Polygon](https://github.com/maticnetwork/bor/blob/b8ad00095a9e3e508517d802c5358a5ce3e81ed3/internal/ethapi/bor_api.go#L70) conforming to the [spec](https://notes.ethereum.org/@yoav/SkaX2lS9j).
 On Polygon, the API is authenticated under the` bor` namespace but public on Arbitrum under the `eth` namespace.

+    * This endpoint will be exposed on a separate port from the execution engine RPCs.
+The rationale is to be explicit on how custom sequencer rpcs are accessed publicly.

+    * To remove the incentive of using this endpoint for MEV, adopt the protective strategy implemented by Arbitrum.
+The conditional will also be applied on the previous block in addition to HEAD, introducing a time delay, making it worse than `sendRawTransaction` for MEV opportunities.

 2. Implement external validation rules.
-These rules are not enshrined in the node software's implementation of `eth_sendRawTransactionConditional`, instead scoped a layer higher, i.e a proxy, and horizontally scalable.
+These rules are not enshrined in the node software's implementation of `eth_sendRawTransactionConditional`, instead scoped a layer higher, a validating proxy that's horizontally scalable.

     * **Only 4337 Entrypoint Contract Support**: `tx.to() == entrypoint_contract_address`